Data aggregation is the secret behind the site worldmeter

 “We are one of the highest-performing countries,” Sanchez said.

-Initially, the Prime Minister cited data from the Organization for Economic Cooperation and Development (OECD) ranking, which ranked eighth among Spain’s members on the Covid-19 test.
+Initially, the Prime Minister cited data from the Organization for Economic Cooperation and Development (OECD) ranking, which ranked eighth among Spain’s members in the Covid-19 test.

 “Today, we found another study from Johns Hopkins University […] It ranks fifth in the world in all tests conducted. “